-How to Get Verified on Instagram: A Step by Step Guide
+How to Get Verified on Instagram: A Step by Step Guide for 2021

 Ever wonder about those blue checks that appear next to certain accounts on Instagram?

 They’re verification badges for notable people and brands — and they come with a lot of benefits.
 In this article, we’ll cover how and why to get the coveted blue check next to your account name.
 (For TikTok verification, check out our post here).

 Why it’s Important to Get Verified on Instagram in 2021

 Instagram verification has a few important benefits:

 - It makes a great first impression.
 Making a good first impression is a fundamental principle in branding.
 When someone comes across your profile, before they know anything about you, they’ll know that you’re “the real deal”: a person of note or a recognized brand.

 - It increases discoverability and brand awareness.
 Verified accounts appear higher in searches and suggestions on Instagram.